Ways to Honor a Deceased Loved One

 - Visit their old friends and listen to their stories of your loved one; you might learn something about them you didn’t know before.

-It doesn’t take much to honor a deceased loved one.
-In fact, any time you stop and think of them—the way they laughed, the way they liked their coffee, the special smile they gave only you—you honor them.
 Perhaps the ideas above will suggest to you ways to honor someone you loved.
 If not, think about them for a while; an idea will come to you.